JI54I74A/Fullstack-bank-app/README.md

 Created a **server.js** file in the root of the React project directory for Express server scripts</br>
 In the same location created **dal.js** file for the Data Abstraction Layer(separates the data access logic from the business logic in an application) to write DB-related code.</br>

+To watch the code(nodemon) and run the server simultaneously in the same terminal I added **concurrently" in package.json and ran code by command</br>
+`npm run dev`

 ## Roadmap

 Create,read,update,delete operations are doing using http GET,POST,DELETE & PUT </br>